Nick Foligno: Personal life

 Born in the United States to Canadian parents, Foligno has dual Canadian–American citizenship.
 At the time of his birth, his father, Mike, played for the Buffalo Sabres and the family resided in the Buffalo area.
 Although his brother Marcus has represented Canada internationally, Nick has chosen to represent the United States.

 Foligno's younger brother, Marcus, who was drafted by the Sabres in the 2009 NHL entry draft, is a member of the Minnesota Wild.
 The two brothers also have two sisters, Lisa and Cara.
 In the summer of 2009, Foligno lost his mother, Janis, to breast cancer.
 He is an avid supporter of cancer patient care and research at Roger's House, the Children's Hospital of Eastern Ontario Foundation, the Ottawa Regional Cancer Foundation and the Ottawa Hospital Foundation.
 Foligno is also the "Celebrity Chair" of Cystic Fibrosis Canada's Ottawa Chapter, where he and his wife Janelle are very active participants.

 Foligno and his wife, Janelle have three children.
-The family resides in Hinsdale, Illinois.
+The family resides in Upper Arlington, Ohio.
 He also resides in Sudbury, Ontario, during the off-season, where his parents were born and raised.
 He is a devout Catholic and speaks openly about his faith.
 On October 11, 2016, Foligno and his wife donated $1 million to Nationwide Children's Hospital and Boston Children's Hospital, the same facilities that took care of their daughter's heart defects when she was a newborn.

 Foligno has traditionally worn jersey number 71, an inversion of the number 17 his father wore for most of his NHL career (although Mike did wear 71 while playing for the Toronto Maple Leafs).
-However, as fellow Bruins left winger Taylor Hall has already been wearing number 71 as a Bruins player, Foligno chose to wear his number 17 as his father did as an NHL player.
+However, as fellow Bruins left winger Taylor Hall had already been wearing number 71 as a Bruins player, Foligno chose to wear his number 17 as his father did as an NHL player.